This much improved version of the seventh-generation Volkswagen Golf might just be all the car you'll ever need. Jonathan Crouch takes a look.

 Market and Model

-As before, Golf prices sit in the £18,000 to £35,000 bracket.
+The UK line-up retains a familiar feel, beginning in the hatchback range with S and rising through SE, SE Nav, GT, R-Line, GTE, GTE Advance, e-Golf, GTD and GTD BlueLine to GTI, GTI Performance and, ultimately, R. As before, Golf prices sit in the £19,000 to £35,000 bracket.
 There's a £655 premium to go from the three-door bodystyle to the five-door bodyshape that 90% of British buyers choose and from there, you get the option of finding a further £700 more for the estate bodystyle if you want it.
 A key change with this revised model lies with media connectivity.
-Previously, Golf customers had the choice of 5, 6.5 or 8-inch screens, depending on the trim level and options chosen.
-Now, these have been replaced by more sophisticated 6.5, 8 and 9.2-inch screens.
-As you'd expect, the biggest 'Discover Pro' monitor is the more sophisticated of the bunch, this being the first Volkswagen infotainment system to offer both touch and voice-command operation, with gesture control in addition to proximity sensors.
+An 8-inch 'Composition Media' screen now comes as standard.
+Plus there's the option of a really sophisticated 'Discover Pro' monitor, this being the first Volkswagen infotainment system to offer both touch and voice-command operation, with gesture control in addition to proximity sensors.

 Your dealer will also want to tell you about the clever 'Media Control' app that can be used if your Golf's infotainment set-up incorporates a wi-fi hotspot.
 Passengers simply connect in their 'phones or tablets via the app, then the entertainment system can be operated from anywhere in the car.
 As you'd expect, there's full 'Apple CarPlay' and 'Android Auto' compatibility so you can link in your smartphone and use your favourite apps in-car.
 And we like the new 'Security & Service' package that can automatically alert the emergency services in the event of a breakdown or an accident, book servicing and even advise you if the car is driven beyond a certain area, should you lend it out.